 We don’t have many guides or reviews on different types of software you can use for design, but trust me, those will be coming soon!
 Make sure to check back with us soon if you really want our detailed guide on picking out your perfect software.

-In general, I used the Adobe suite of products.
+In the past, I have used the Adobe suite of products.
 They’ve recently transferred over to a subscription model, which I’m less than enthused by.
 But you can’t deny the quality of their products.
 Photoshop, Illustrator, and the rest of the Adobe suite are incredibly powerful, but easy to use products.
 If you can swing the monthly subscription fee, I’d definitely recommend checking out Adobe!

 If you’re looking for the more affordable option, I don’t blame you.
 I’ve actually cancelled my Adobe subscription recently.
 Not because of the quality of their products (they’re great, really!) but they are just way too expensive.
 I’ve been transferring all of my work onto GIMP, and I can’t complain!
 It’s definitely weaker than Photoshop, but it’s free!
 I don’t know if you’ve heard, but you can’t get any cheaper than free.
 In fact, free is my favorite cost of most things (I wish more things could be free, like Photoshop.
 Hint hint Adobe).